 HIPAA Penalties: The Cost of a HIPAA Violation

-What this all means is that a single violation of the highest severity can incur the maximum annual fine.
-It should be noted that these amounts are adjusted for inflation and reflect an increase from earlier penalties ($50,000 maximum for Tiers 1 to 3 and minimum for Tier 4).
+A single Tier 4 violation can therefore result in the maximum annual fine.
+These amounts are updated for inflation and represent an increase from prior penalties (previously $50,000 maximum for Tiers 1–3 and minimum for Tier 4).

 Criminal Penalties for the Most Severe Violations

-In the most severe cases, the OCR will work with the Department of Justice (DOJ) to determine whether criminal charges also apply to a HIPAA violation.
-These penalties operate on their own separate but closely related Tier system.
-At present, criminal penalties break down as follows:
+In the most serious cases, the Office for Civil Rights (OCR) may coordinate with the Department of Justice (DOJ) to impose criminal penalties in addition to civil fines for a HIPAA violation.
+These penalties follow a separate but related tiered system:

-- Tier 1 Criminal Penalties – Up to a year in jail for reasonable cause or no knowledge
+- Tier 1 Criminal Penalties: Up to 1 year in jail for reasonable cause or lack of knowledge

-- Tier 2 Criminal Penalties – Up to five years in jail for using PHI under false pretenses
+- Tier 2 Criminal Penalties: Up to 5 years in jail for using PHI under false pretenses

 Enforcement: How HIPAA Violations are Resolved

-The HIPAA Enforcement Process determines whether or not a HIPAA violation has occurred, at what Tier, and what remedies the OCR seeks to resolve the issue, with or without penalties.
+The HIPAA Enforcement Process determines whether a HIPAA violation has occurred, identifies the violation’s tier, and outlines the remedies the OCR may pursue, with or without penalties.

 Recent HIPAA Violation Examples and Settlements

-- A 2016 hack at Banner Health impacted three million people’s PHI; in February 2023, Banner Health agreed to pay $1.25M and implement a corrective action plan (CAP).
+- Banner Health (2016 hack): Affected three million individuals’ PHI.
+In 2023, Banner Health agreed to pay $1.25M and implement a corrective action plan (CAP).

 HIPAA Compliance: How to Avoid HIPAA Violations